space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries.md

 ## Conversion Rework:

 - Instead of flashes, **Head Revolutionaries** are given a two new actions (like screaming, toggling harm mode).
 One of which will "spread propaganda" to everyone in a four-tile radius around them filling up 15% of the **Conversion Bar** (10% they are mindshielded), while the other one will "spread propoganda" to ONE person, filling up a whopping 50% of their **Conversion Bar** (75% if they are mindshielded).
+Both these abilities will be linked together with a cooldown.
+This cooldown will start off at 30 seconds, but scale up by 10 for every converted **Revolutionary**.
-- Everyone has a hidden **Conversion Bar**, only seen by Head Revolutionaries.
+- Everyone has a hidden **Conversion Bar**, only seen by **Head Revolutionaries**.
 Once this bar is filled, one of two things will happen:
   1. **If the person IS NOT mindshielded**, they will be converted into a **Revolutionary**.
   2. **If the person IS mindshielded**, they will be notified of the spreading of **Revolutionary** propaganda.